Before reading this article recommend you to read this help page describing how to use Automation with PractiTest.

 - Double-click the jar (or run “java -jar xbot-all.jar” if you prefer command line)

-- Right-click on the PractiTest icon on the computer tray, and click Preferences
+- Left-click on the PractiTest icon at the top of the screen, and click Preferences

-- Set the Client Id, and the API Token.
+- Set the Client ID, and the API Token.
+The Client ID should be any number starting with 1.
+For example if you have only one machine that should run xBot, put 1 within the Client ID.
 If you don’t know your API tokens, contact your account administrator.

 - In order to retrieve API Token go to the Account settings, General, API Tokens.
 The additional information about API tokens you can find here